-On the 20th anniversary of the premiere of Philip Glass’s magnum symphonic opus Symphony No. 5: Requiem, Bardo, Nirmanakaya, a new recording featuring Trinity ensembles is being released by Orange Mountain Music.
+Orange Mountain Music has released a new recording of Symphony No. 5: Requiem, Bardo, Nirmanakaya on the 20th anniversary of the premiere in Salzburg of Philip Glass’s magnum symphonic opus.
 Trinity Church Wall Street amassed the monumental forces required to perform the piece: NOVUS NY, The Choir of Trinity Wall Street, Downtown Voices, Trinity Youth Chorus, and soloists Heather Buck, Katherine Pracht, Vale Rideout, Stephen Salters, and David Cushing, conducted by Julian Wachner.
-The new album, which includes a concert video of the work and an interview between Philip Glass and Julian Wachner, will be released exactly 20 years to the day of the original premiere in Salzburg, Austria on August 28, 2019.

 “It was my intention [with Symphony No. 5] to provoke a flow of attention for the listener which would be based on the world's Wisdom Traditions—their commonalities, differences, and eccentricities.

 “Now two decades after its premiere, this new recording by Trinity Wall Street and all the collected forces of orchestra, choirs, and singers under Julian Wachner, make these commonalities, differences, and eccentricities appear even more pronounced than was initially imagined.” —Philip Glass, 2019

 Julian Wachner, Director of Music at Trinity Church Wall Street, speaks with composer Philip Glass to discuss Symphony No. 5, written by Glass to mark the turning of the millennium, a new recording of which was recorded at Trinity and released Wednesday August 28, the 20th anniversary of the symphony’s premiere.

 About the Recording